jasonkuhrt/molt/packages/@molt/types/README.md

 FlagName.Parse<'-a', { usedNames: 'a'; reservedNames: undefined }>
 // Error: The name "a" cannot be used because it is already used for another flag.
 FlagName.Parse<'--v'>
-//Error: A long flag must be two (2) or more characters but you have: '--v FlagName.Parse<'-foo'>
+// Error: A long flag must be two (2) or more characters but you have: '--v FlagName.Parse<'-foo'>
 // Error: A short flag must be exactly one (1) character but you have: '-foo'.
 FlagName.Parse<'--foo --foo'>